PRTG Manual: DNS Sensor

 The DNS sensor monitors a Domain Name System (DNS) server.
 It resolves a domain name and compares it to a specific IP address.
 The sensor checks the answer section as well as the additional section, if one was sent.

-- The Down status if the DNS server does not correctly resolve a specified domain name
+The sensor shows the Down status if the DNS server does not correctly resolve a specified domain name.

 - Dutch: DNS